-Executive secretaries and executive administrative assistants support departments, management and company executives.
+Executive secretaries and administrative assistants support departments, management and company executives.
 Some typical duties include customer service, written and oral correspondence, database creation and data entry.
-Scheduling and preparing for visitors, travel and event and meeting coordination are other typical duties for executive secretaries.
+Executive secretaries may also coordinate travel, events and meetings, and schedule and prepare for visitors.

-Executive secretaries and executive administrative assistants are necessary to keep a small or large business running smoothly.
-Some employers may require you to work in the office, while some companies may offer opportunities for the work to be performed virtually.
+Executive secretaries and administrative assistants help a small or large business run smoothly.
+Some employers may need you to work in the office, while some companies may let you work virtually.

 - Scheduling and booking for meetings, travel, events and appointments

 - Analysis and preparation — review material and provide a summary for client briefs

 - Presentations of material through PowerPoint or similar software

 You can learn many transferable skills you can take with you to your new duty station and use as you progress through your career.
 Examples of administrative transferable skills include the following: